 The outliers in a set of objects of a stream defined by a sliding window.
 In particular, a set of outliers is maintained subject to arrivals of new objects from the stream and departures of existing objects due to the restricted window size (either restricted with respect to time or with respect to number of objects).
 The arrival and departure of objects has the effect of a continuously evolving set of outliers.
-At only certain discrete moments, set of outliers remains as is.
-The idea is to focus on the
+At only certain discrete moments, however, this set may change and an inlier becomes an outlier or vice-versa.
+Between these discrete moments, the set of outliers remains as is.
+The idea is to focus on the temporal and geometric relations between objects to guarantee the correctness of the set of outliers for a period of time.

 The effect of arrivals of objects is to turn existing outliers into inliers.
-On the other hand, the potential affect of departures is to turn inliers into outliers.
+On the other hand, the potential effect of departures is to turn inliers into outliers.
 However, the exact time of the departure of each object is pre-specified (due to the sliding window) and thus we can plan in the future the exact moments in which one needs to check whether an inlier has turned into outlier.